Suffolk County Spousal Support Lawyer

 - Level of education & training of each spouse

-- Living conditions prior to divorce, i.e. single-home or joint-home living
+- Living conditions before divorce, i.e., single-home or joint-home living

 - Potential tax consequences experienced by each spouse